 Read also Exciting places in Naivasha

 The entrance fee to this adventurous place is 50 shillings only.
-It is as a good place for a picnics, outdoor events like photography.
-It occupies 30.4 hectares and is situated 3 kilometers from the city center.
+It is as a right place for a picnics, outdoor events like photography.
+It occupies 30.4 hectares and is situated 3 kilometres from the city centre.

 Dame Daphne established the Trust in honour of her late husband David Sheldrick, the founding warden of the Tsavo National Parks, and a pioneer conservationist in Kenya.

-It is located about 13 kilometers from the city center.
+It is located about 13 kilometres from the city centre.

 The breeding pens are home to an expected number of 70 Nile crocodiles and four Maasai Ostriches.
 Ticket price goes for 200 shillings only.

-It is a 25-minute drive from the city center on the eastern side of the Nairobi National Park.
+It is a 25-minute drive from the city centre on the eastern side of the Nairobi National Park.